sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 ### Interactive Execution

-To run the utility interactively (e.g. via SAS Studio or SAS Enterprise Guide), edit **udmloader.sas** from udmloader_launch folder, update **%Let sysparameter=XXXXX ;** variable with one of the below parameters and run it.
+To run the utility interactively (e.g. via SAS Studio or SAS Enterprise Guide), edit **udmloader.sas** from udmloader_launch folder, update **%Let sysparameter=XXXX;** variable with one of the below parameters and run it.

 - **CREATEDDL/CREATEETLCODE** : This will  generates DDL or load code.